The Rigveda’s 26th Sukta

 “As ye sow, so shall ye reap” He interprets to mean what you consider worth cultivating you will cultivate in yourself.
 Your judgment of what is worthy makes it worthy for you.

 The “seeds” we scatter are our thoughts and intentions.
 To scatter helpful and loving thoughts reaps a harvest of good spiritual “fruit”; to scatter harmful and unloving thoughts, on the other hand, yields for us a harmful and unloving harvest.
 Ergo, we reap what we sow.
-The seeds of our good thoughts make the sweet offering cakes we bake in God’s oven — the fiery eye of the Mother Cow, the Circle of Fire at the center of the Inner Altar, where God and Christ dwell together within us.
+The seeds of our good thoughts make the sweet offering cakes we bake in God’s oven — the fiery eye of the Mother Cow, the Circle of Fire or fire-wall at the center of the Inner Altar, where God and Christ dwell together within us.

 Rv 1.26:3 reads: